w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-This does not imply that software must directly support a keyboard or “keyboard interface”.
-Nor does it imply that software must provide a soft keyboard.
+This does not imply that software always needs to directly support a keyboard or “keyboard interface”.
+Nor does it imply that software always needs to provide a soft keyboard.
 Underlying platform software may provide device independent input services to applications that enable operation via a keyboard.
 Software that supports operation via such platform device independent services would be operable by a keyboard and would comply.</div>
 <div class="note">

 See also the discussion on [Closed Functionality](#closed-functionality).</div>